How to Motivate High Performing Employees

 As a manager, you’ve likely been inundated with advice on how to hire high performing staff, motivate your employees to achieve more and counsel your less productive workers to bring them up to scratch.

-They know they’re valuable
+High-performers know they’re valuable

-Your high performer is likely to have a plan for their career and an eye for the next step, so as a manager, it’s important that you show them a path for that ambition within your company, otherwise they will leave when the right opportunity presents itself.
+Your high performer is likely to have a plan for their career and an eye for the next step.
+As a manager, it’s important that you show them a path for that ambition within your company, otherwise they are likely to leave when the right opportunity presents itself.
 Taking a genuine interest in an employee’s professional growth sends a powerful, positive message that usually is greatly appreciated by those on the receiving end.

 They may be motivated by different things

 The challenge of inspiring or motivating high performing employees is knowing how to influence them to work smarter and to ensure they are satisfied with their job.
 For example, the high performer may want to work remotely.
 They’ve proven themselves to be productive members of the team which means they want more flexibility.
-They want to dictate their hours so long as they keep producing the results.
+They may want to dictate their hours so long as they keep producing the results.

+Keep in mind, however, that high performers are usually still one part of a team.
 You have a lot of factors to consider, including how this will affect other members of the team.
 It’s almost guaranteed more will follow suit with the same requests.
 You have to weigh up how valuable it is to keep this high performer happy with how unhappy it may make others who don’t get the perk.

 High performers want to drive their own initiatives, manage their own time, and deliver above expectations.
 These employees must be given the opportunities to do so, or they will likely become bored and disengaged.
 Offer them opportunities to work on the most valuable projects that contribute to the overall success of the business.
 Ask for their opinion when big issues arise, but don’t neglect middle performers in doing so – they may be high performers in waiting!

 You may become accustomed to the employee’s high performance and cease to see it as worthy of recognition, but they certainly won’t.
 Or perhaps your employee finds it easy to meet and achieve targets without expending unusual effort – in that case, is a bonus or other incentive even appropriate?
 And if you do reward the high performer every time they bust through a target, how will other staff react?

-These difficulties can result in the deterioration of employee engagement – whether that’s the high performer in question, or the disgruntled peer who believes to be seeing favouritism in action.
+These difficulties can result in the deterioration of employee engagement – whether that’s the high performer in question, or a peer who believes they are seeing favouritism in action.
 Therefore, leaders are faced with the challenge of being able to adequately recognise and reward top performers, while motivating all employees to perform.

-They’re resistant to feedback
+They can be resistant to feedback

 A star performer who knows that they’re more valuable or productive than their colleagues may find it hard to hear negative feedback, even if it’s constructive.
 If their work is slipping in quality, they’re missing deadlines or their attitude has become unfavourable, approach the topic sensitively.

 What do you think?

 What strategies have proven successful for you when managing high performers, or a team of employees who produce varying results?

 This article was written by Tanya Ashworth-Keppel on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: Forbes; Harvard Business Review; Inc. and LinkedIn